 We have a responsibility to donors who have contributed to the Center to ensure that their gifts directly support arts programming.
 We also have a broader responsibility to taxpayers in our region to mitigate the financial deficit facing our colleges.

 The Harris Center’s signature intimate venue spaces that allow the audience to closely engage with performers are not well-suited to accommodate the forecasted social distance measures necessitated for reopening in a COVID-19 environment (View Sacramento County Public Health Order FAQ & Resources).
 Some venues have reduced their seating capacity by as much as ⅔, a model which we could not support financially.
 This is particularly true for our touring artists and shows, which are among our most popular but require our full seating capacity to be financially viable.

 All full-time staff will have the opportunity to be reassigned to other vacant positions at Folsom Lake College or another campus within the Los Rios Community College District.
 The need for other temporary classified staff, student help, and contract positions will be determined on a case-by-case basis, however, without scheduled shows, there would unfortunately be very little need for continued temporary staffing.

-Refunds for tickets purchased directly through the Harris Center website or ticket office will be issued automatically with no further action required.
+Refunds for tickets to cancelled events purchased directly through the Harris Center website or ticket office have been issued automatically with no further action required.
+This includes refunds for events that had been rescheduled for 2021.
 Patrons who purchased tickets by credit card will see a credit appear on their credit card account; those that purchased with cash, check or a credit card that has expired will receive a check refund via US Mail within 30 days.
-For more information about securing refunds, see the Cancelled Events page.
 For additional assistance, please email TicketOffice@harriscenter.net or leave a voice message at (916) 608-6888.

 Those who purchased tickets through any source other than the Harris Center should consult their place of purchase for a refund.